 The pension scheme offered by the new employer is compared with the original public sector pension scheme in the context of the actual employees who will transfer as part of a specific contract.
 Once broad comparability is achieved, the new scheme will be certified as broadly comparable, but only for this specific transfer.

 The pension scheme offered by the new employer is compared with the relevant public service pension scheme, as it applies to a wide range of membership.
-Once broad comparability is achieved, the new scheme will be certified as broadly comparable for any transfer of employees who are eligible for membership of that public service scheme within the range of membership.
+Once broad comparability is achieved, the new scheme will be certified as broadly comparable, and, subject to any eligibility restrictions, could be used for any transfer where broad comparability against the relevant public sector scheme is required, for the life of the certificate.

-For a limited number of staff, for a single staff transfer, then it may be easier to achieve broad comparability by ‘individual assessment’.
-If an organisation intends to bid for many public service contracts, then it may be more convenient to establish a scheme which is eligible for a ‘passport’ certificate.
-A passport certificate is valid for a period of up to 2 years and during that period it can be used for different staff transfer exercises within its validity.
+A passport certificate is usually valid for a period of up to 2 years and during that period it can be used for different staff transfer exercises within its validity.
 Passport certificates may be withdrawn before expiry if, for example, there have been changes in the benefits of either the public service pension scheme or the new employer’s pension scheme.
 Further information is set out in: Changes to the passport certificate system for broad comparability.

-As an alternative to having a client specific passport certificate, bidders may consider using one of the centralised multi-employer pension schemes specifically set up to provide pensions for former public service workers.
+As an alternative to having a client specific passport certificate, organisations may consider using one of the centralised multi-employer pension schemes specifically set up to provide pensions for former public service workers.

 Passport certificates are allocated a unique reference number.
-Contracting authorities can check if a passport remains in force by referring to ‘in force’ passport list (see).
+Contracting authorities can check if a passport remains in force by referring to ‘in force’ passport list.
 The list is updated monthly and includes passport certificates held by centralised multi-employer pension schemes.